 Yes.
-Senator Hopkins deserves credit for her work with the Roscommon volunteer information service.
-She is a strong advocate for it.
-I congratulate the other aid centres on their upgrades and commend the Minister of State, Deputy Kyne, on the €1.2 million that he has allocated.
-Senator Hopkins shows the importance of working with groups in the community.
+Senator Hopkins deserves credit for her work with the Roscommon volunteer information service, for which whe is a strong advocate.
+I congratulate the other aid centres on their upgrades and commend the Minister of State, Deputy Kyne, on the €1.2 million he has allocated.
+The Senator shows the importance of working with groups in the community.

 Senator Colm Burke referred to the report on the Tuam mother and baby home by the former Senator and now Minister, Deputy Zappone.
 I welcome the Cabinet decision to have a full forensic examination of the site.

-I welcome that there is to be a respectful reburial of the babies and a memorial at the site.
-The work of Catherine Corless is to be again commended today.
-This must now be about dignity and respect.
+It is welcome that there is to be a respectful reburial of the babies and a memorial at the site.
+The work of Catherine Corless is again to be commended.
+It must now be about dignity and respect.
 I hope that at this late stage we can bring dignity and respect to what has been a profound tragedy and blight on our lives.
 The Senator also raised the issue of the need for a centralised database for unidentified human remains.
-I welcome that his Bill has passed through the Seanad and I commend him on his work in that regard.
+It is welcome that his Bill has passed through the Seanad.
+I commend him on his work in that regard.

-Senator Reilly also raised the issue of schools, for which I thank him.
+Senator Reilly also raised the issue of schools.
+I thank him for raising it.